-impacts are expected for vNRF – hNRF interaction as well as for partner NRF.
+Potential clarifications for vNRF – hNRF interaction as well as for partner NRF.

-And for the scenarios (1 and 2) related SM, i.e all PDU sessions of a user have their signaling and user traffic handled by a partner PLMN or some PDU sessions of a user have their signaling and user traffic handled by a partner PLMN or the HPLMN on a per HPLMN policy; the decision for SM signaling and User plane forwarding to the partner PLMN is done on a per DNN+S-NSSAI basis and/or IMSI range and/or subscription.
+And for the scenarios (1 and 2) related SM, i.e all PDU sessions of a user have their signaling and user traffic handled by a partner PLMN or some PDU sessions of a user have their signaling and user traffic handled by a partner PLMN or the HPLMN on a per HPLMN policy; the decision for SM signaling and User plane forwarding to the partner PLMN is done on a per DNN+S-NSSAI basis and/or SUPI range and/or subscription.

 Impacts to VPLMN entities should be minimized (if impact is unavoidable to support the scenario), including no configuration.